|Nutrition Facts (per serving)|

 This recipe is loosely based on Orlando Murrin's recipe in "A Table in the Tarn: Living, Eating, and Cooking in Rural France."
-It's a classic French recipe, with thinly-sliced potatoes, garlic-infused cream, and gooey Gruyère and brie cheeses.
-The best potatoes for a gratin are floury types such as King Edward or a Maris Piper, which are more widely available in places such as the U.K., Ireland, and/or Canada, but you can use any potato that's recommended for mashing.
+It's a classic French recipe with thinly sliced potatoes and garlic-infused cream, along with gooey Gruyère and brie cheeses.
+The best potatoes for a gratin are floury types such as King Edward or Maris Piper, which are more widely available in places such as the U.K., Ireland, and Canada, but you can use any potato that's recommended for mashing.
 Russet potatoes will work in this recipe.